NotAShelf/blog.notashelf.dev/notes/2025-01-02-well-done-verbosity.md

    and offering debugging steps, if applicable.

-While you might feel inclined to favor only one of these approaches, the correct solution is to provide _both_—but under different circumstances.
+While you might feel inclined to favor only one of these approaches, the correct solution is to provide _both_---rut under different circumstances.
 This is where verbosity comes into play.
 Too much information can be overwhelming; too little can be useless.
-So, what’s the perfect middle ground?
+So, what's the perfect middle ground?

 ## Who asked?

-When I visit your website and your backend is down (unbeknownst to me), I _really_ don’t care to see your unhandled error message in full detail.
+When I visit your website and your backend is down (unbeknownst to me), I _really_ don't care to see your unhandled error message in full detail.
 The end user, who _likely_ has no idea what the error message means, should never encounter it.
-It’s _you_—the one responsible for fixing the issue—who needs that detailed information.
+It's _you_---the one responsible for fixing the issue---who needs that detailed information.

 The end user should instead see a simple, _polite_ message explaining that something went wrong and reassuring them that steps are being taken to resolve it.
 Offer them hope, not despair.
-Lie if you must, but don’t scare them away.
+Lie if you must, but don't scare them away.
-Keep verbose error messages hidden—where they belong—in your backend.
+Keep verbose error messages hidden—where they belong---in your backend.

 On the other hand, you _do_ need verbose stack traces or whatever form your program's detailed crash information takes.
-You can’t omit these, and you shouldn’t.
-Instead, tuck them behind a flag or log them in a way that’s accessible only to those who need them.
-Ensure that anyone actively troubleshooting can easily find this detailed information, while those who don’t need it remain blissfully unaware.
+You can't omit these, and you shouldn't.
+Instead, tuck them behind a flag or log them in a way that's accessible only to those who need them.
+Ensure that anyone actively troubleshooting can easily find this detailed information, while those who don't need it remain blissfully unaware.

 ## The Good, The Bad, and Nix

-This is a Nix blog, so of course, I’m going to complain about it.
+This is a Nix blog, so of course, I'm going to complain about it.
 Nix has a very _unique_ (for the lack of a better word) way of reporting errors.
-If the author of whatever project you are consuming is thoughtful enough to handle each case (be it via an assertion, as part of the module system, or with an extensive conditional), then you’re likely to receive a _very_ informative explanation of what went wrong and how to fix it.
+If the author of whatever project you are consuming is thoughtful enough to handle each case (be it via an assertion, as part of the module system, or with an extensive conditional), then you're likely to receive a _very_ informative explanation of what went wrong and how to fix it.
 The module system is excellent at this.

-If the error is _not_ handled, however, you’re left with an obscure message pointing to where the error originates. _Hundreds_ of lines at the very least.
+If the error is _not_ handled, however, you're left with an obscure message pointing to where the error originates. _Hundreds_ of lines at the very least.
 In the context of a NixOS system (i.e. the Nixpkgs module system), errors often trace back to the entry point of the module system or something generic like `config` in `specialArgs`.
 This, folks, is bad design.
-Not only are you expecting the user to know exactly what they’re looking at (minus points for the infamous `--show-trace`), but you’re also presenting them with an intimidating wall of text that they’ll naturally avoid.
-It’s almost as if you don’t want the error to be resolved...
+Not only are you expecting the user to know exactly what they're looking at (minus points for the infamous `--show-trace`), but you're also presenting them with an intimidating wall of text that they'll naturally avoid.
+It's almost as if you don't want the error to be resolved...

 [Nix 2.20](https://nix.dev/manual/nix/2.25/release-notes/rl-2.20) has made...